-There are legitimate business reasons for wanting multiple accounts and not so legitimate ones.
+There are legitimate business reasons for wanting multiple accounts and not so legitimate ones including:

-In my previous company we had two very different brands, albeit under the same company.
-We had different branding, customer service emails and phone numbers, etc. If we had both brands under the same account it would make separating the brands down the road (potentially for a sale) very difficult.
-Thus, we received permission from Amazon to open the second account.
+As mentioned, in my company we have different brands operated under the same company but that are entirely separate from one another.
+We have different branding, customer service emails and phone numbers, etc. If we have all brands under the same account it would make separating the brands down the road (potentially for a sale) very difficult.

 However, many sellers want multiple business accounts because they are very deliberately breaking Amazon’s Terms of Service and they are terrified of having their account shut down.
 By having multiple accounts they’re able to hedge their bets.
 If one account gets shut down, they can simply start selling their products on the other account.